Updated: May 10, 2021

 What is data analysis?
-Over the last few years, we have seen the use of data analysis take centre stage for key decision making by enterprises all over the world.
-It has continuously been proven that the importance of data analysis by businesses to understand their customers better, optimize their marketing strategies and develop products cannot be overstated.
+Over the last few years, we have seen the use of data analysis take centre stage for key decision-making by enterprises all over the world.
+It has continuously been proven that businesses' importance of data analysis to understand their customers better, optimize their marketing strategies, and develop products cannot be overstated.
 As a consequence of the implementation of Data Analysis techniques for studying trends and making forecasts, companies have not only been able to set more and more ambitious goals but have also succeeded in meeting them more often than not – all thanks to implementing data analysis in research.
 Therefore, one can safely argue that using Data Analysis is not just a choice, but a necessity when it comes to running a business successfully in modern times, and therefore having sound knowledge of data analysis skills is very important today.

 If you ask any business owner for tips on how to run a successful business, the most stressed upon point would arguably be, “make sure the customers are satisfied”.
 However, in this digital era where you can potentially have millions and millions of customers from all around the globe, making them feel like they made the right choice by buying your product is easier said than done.

 Enterprises do have multiple channels of garnering feedback from the customers though (thank you Internet!), and modern data analysis techniques can thus be employed to make sure you do not miss out on any customer insight.
 By evaluating client responses, you as a Sales executive can cash in on your product’s strengths, and make amends to any weaknesses that it might have to attract more customers, hold on to the existing ones and enhance your customer satisfaction levels.